 If there is a lightning threat, a 15 second alarm should sound (red alert) and everyone should seek shelter immediately.
-Once the threat of lightning has dissipated and the air has stabilized, the Thor Guard system should wait 10 minutes and then give the all clear alert, three separate 5-second alarms.
-The Robins Campus Thor Guard system is set up to only sound the red alert, 15 second alarm at which time you should follow the 30 minute rule. send a text notification to predetermined coaches and staff, at which time the 30 minute rule goes into effect.
+Once the threat of lightning has dissipated and the air has stabilized, the Thor Guard system should wait 10 minutes and then send an "all clear" text notification to predetermined coaches and staff, at which time the 30 minute rule goes into effect.

 Note that you could see lightning and hear thunder in the distance and the alarm may not sound as the threat is too far away.
 Please follow the 30 Minute Rule if you hear thunder or see lightning.